smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M08_monitor_and_manage_linux_processes/3_control_jobs_in_linux_foreground_background_and_job_management.md

-Here is your complete, professional, and GitHub-ready documentation for:

----

 # 🧩 **Lesson: Control Jobs in Linux (Foreground, Background, and Job Management)**

 > *Linux Essentials – Red Hat System Administration*